Blow-ups of three-dimensional toric singularities: Toric blow-ups

 3) Let $D=\{x_1=0\}+\{x_2=0\}+\{x_3=0\}$.
 The point $P$ is a non-toric subvariety of $(X,D)$ if and only if $P\ne(1:0:0)$, $P\ne(0:1:0)$ and $P\ne(0:0:1)$.
 The irreducible curve $C$ is a non-toric subvariety of $(X,D)$ if and only if $C\ne\{x_1=0\}$, $C\ne\{x_2=0\}$ and $C\ne\{x_3=0\}$. \end{example}

-Next theorems \ref{dim2plt} and \ref{dim2can} are two-dimensional analogs of main theorems.
+Next Theorems \ref{dim2plt} and \ref{dim2can} are two-dimensional analogs of main theorems.
 Their proofs clearly describe the main method used in this paper.

 \begin{theorem} \cite{PrLect} Let $f\colon (Y,E) \to (X \ni P)$ be a plt blow-up of two-dimensional toric singularity.
-Then $f$ is a toric morphism. \begin{proof} A two-dimensional toric singularity is always $\QQ$-factorial \cite{Oda}.
-Let $f$ be a non-toric morphism (up to analytic isomorphism).
+Then $f$ is a toric morphism $($under a suitable identification$)$. \begin{proof} A two-dimensional toric singularity is always $\QQ$-factorial.
+Let $f$ be a non-toric morphism (up to identification).
 Let $D_Y\in |-n(K_Y+E)|$ is a general element of $n\gg 0$.
 Put $D_X=f(D_Y)$ and $d=\frac{1}{n}$.
 Then $(X,dD_X)$ is a log canonical pair, $a(E,dD_X)=-1$ and $E$ is a unique exceptional divisor with discrepancy $-1$.

-By criterion \ref{toricplt} there exists a toric divisorial contraction $g\colon Z\to X$ with the following properties. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor ($S\cong\PP^1$), the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$. \item[B)] By $\G$ denote the center of $E$ on $S$.
-Then the point $\G$ is a non-toric subvariety of $Z$.
+By Criterion \ref{toricplt} there exists a toric divisorial contraction $g\colon Z\to X$ with the following properties. \begin{enumerate} \item[A)] The exceptional set $\Exc g=S$ is an irreducible divisor ($S\cong\PP^1$), the divisors $S$ and $E$ define the different discrete valuations of the function field $\mathcal K(X)$. \item[B)] By $\G$ denote the center of $E$ on $S$.
+Then the point $\G$ is a non-toric subvariety of $Z$ for any toric structure of $(X \ni P)$.
 In the other words, $\G$ is a non-toric subvariety of the toric pair $(S,\Diff_S(0))$. \end{enumerate}

 Condition B) implies that the surface $Z$ has the two singular points $P_1$ and $P_2$, which lie on the curve $S$.
 Also $\G$ is a non-toric point of $(S,\Diff_S(0))\cong (\PP^1, \frac{n_1-1}{n_1}P_1+\frac{n_2-1}{n_2}P_2)$, where $n_1\geq 2, n_2 \geq 2$.
 Write